yego.me

 So after about a year of working on Cove, it was the best year ever because I learned the most.
 Cove was acquired by Dropbox.
 We wanted to build at scale, and Dropbox gave us a bigger stage to do just that.
 We loved the people, and we loved the product, and we were so excited about our potential impact there.

-I set this audacious goal of growing the company from 90 people to 270 people in less than 7 months.
+I set this audacious goal of growing the company from 90 people to 270 people in less than seven months.
 We all here in the audience know that hiring is an extremely difficult problem in Silicon Valley.
 It was even harder for us to reach that goal, but we did.
-Not only did we reach the goal, but we were determined to hire people that we could learn from, hire people that would help us improve our definition of quality, and then also make sure that they were culturally integrated into the company.
+And not only did we reach the goal, we were determined to hire people that we could learn from, hire people that would help us improve our definition of quality, and then also make sure that they were culturally integrated into the company.

-After recruiting, I did a lot of other things at Dropbox, everything from communications to marketing and even product.
-My role, title, or position didn't matter; the only thing that mattered was doing what it took to win.
-Ten years from now, no one is going to remember that title, but they are going to remember you by what you built and its impact on the world.
+And then after recruiting, I did a lot of other things at Dropbox—everything from communications to marketing and even product.
+My role title or position didn't matter; the only thing that mattered was doing what it took to win.
+And ten years from now, no one is going to remember that title, but they are going to remember you by what you built and its impact on the world.

 More Articles